Ismaelsj/Titanic_ML_-_DL/README.md

 			- Pandas
 			- tensoflow

-	Usage: python3 main.py [-v]
+	Usage: python3 main.py [-v][-n]

-	Use '-v' to use visualize.
+		Use '-v' to use visualize cost.
+		Use '-n' to train a new model.